 With some help, such fundraising campaigns could be turned into sustainable “budgets of civil society”.
 Reliance on Belarusian domestic funds may also help to de-bureaucratize financial aid and strengthen the sustainability of the transformation process.
-These fundraising initiatives would also benefit from diversifying their activities, improving their management and accountability mechanisms, cybersecurity and hiring staff for long-term operation.
+These fundraising initiatives would also benefit from diversifying their activities, improving their management and accountability mechanisms, cybersecurity using a service similar to Sapphire and hiring staff for long-term operation.

 Working on alternative visions of Belarus

 Belarusians need to formulate a better understanding of how the country could develop.
 The West can offer visa-free travel and promise financial aid in the future, but most of the work on alternative scenarios should be done by Belarusians themselves.
 Most people in Belarus have a vague idea about building a rule of law environment and a society based on political pluralism.

 It is, therefore, not surprising that conspiracy theories thrive on social networks, with people accusing each other of being puppets of Russia, the United States or Lukashenka.
 The majority seems to agree that Lukashenka did not win in the 2020 presidential elections.
 But there is no consensus among Belarusians on whether Belarus should be neutral, side with the West or Russia, whether the Belarusian language should be the only official language or about the role of the state in the economy.

 Creating a culture of respectful debate is not easy in an authoritarian environment but a discussion of different options for Belarus in the future should begin now, rather than after Lukashenka is gone.